vinesnts/search-mat-select/README.md

     Use the data binding attribute `[showSelectAll]` to enable showing the option.
       * `[showSelectAll]="true"`
       * `[showSelectAll]="false"`
-      * Use the atribute `filterLabel.` to set Select All checkbox label
+      * Use the atribute `filterLabel` to set Select All checkbox label

   * ## choose between a one option or multiple selector Use the data binding attribute `[selectMultiple]` to switch between one option only or multiple selector.